YoungHistorian appreciates and acknowledges the sponsorship and support of Leitrim County Library Service through Leitrim County Council.

 The Young Historian award programme was launched in 2020 to encourage young people to engage with their personal and local history and to develop the skills of history.
 For now, the programme is run with Transition Year students in schools in Co Leitrim.

-The programme is led by Professor Natalie Fryde and Fiona Slevin, and facilitated by Pauline Brennan and Mary Conefrey of Leitrim County Library.
+The programme is led by Professor Natalie Fryde and Dr Fiona Slevin, and facilitated by Pauline Brennan and Mary Conefrey of Leitrim County Library.

 The programme has two clear goals: